-A fifth-generation Iowan and lifelong progressive, Fred Hubbell has spent his life investing in Iowa and working to better his community by putting his time and resources behind expanding access to health care, improving mental health services, and increasing access to higher education opportunities — all while raising a family and running successful businesses.
+A fifth-generation Iowan, Fred Hubbell has spent his life investing in Iowa and working to better his community by putting his time and resources behind expanding access to health care, improving mental health services, and increasing access to higher education opportunities — all while raising a family and running successful businesses.

 A proven leader who knows how to balance a budget, Fred holds vast experience in both the public and private sector.
 He successfully ran several large companies including Younkers in the 1980s during the farm crisis, and Equitable of Iowa.
 Fred was twice called to public service.
 First, in 2007 to lead the Iowa Power Fund, helping Iowa invest and become a leader in renewable energy.
 Then, in 2009, to help lead the Iowa Department of Economic Development and clean up the disastrous film tax credit scandal.